3 Day Itinerary for Rome

 The gardens are located on the western side of the city and require a separate admission ticket.
 You will also need to join a guided tour as you cannot walk around the gardens on your own.

-Places to stay close to the Gardens of Vatican City
+Accommodations near the Gardens of Vatican City

 Walk Along the Tiber River